cap-js/docs/java/change-tracking.md

 ### Identifiers for Associated Entities

-When your entity has an assocation to other entity, you might want to log the changes in the relationships between them.
+When your entity has an association to other entity, you might want to log the changes in the relationships between them.

 Given the order entity that has an association to a Customer instead of the element with customer name:
 ```cds